goblinhack/goblinhack-game/README.md

 A 2d smooth scrolling ascii dungeon romp

-This game is no longer maintained - anyone interested in taking it over?
+This game is no longer actively developed, but I try to keep it compiling on latest ubuntu.
+As of writing, it compiles on Ubuntu 21.02.
+Anyone interested in taking it over?

 ![Alt text](screenshot.1.png?raw=true "")
 ![Alt text](screenshot.2.png?raw=true "")